Three-dimensional AdS black holes in massive-power-Maxwell theor: Thermodynamics

-Having conserved and thermodynamic quantities at hand, we are in a position to check the validity of the first law of thermodynamics.
-It is easy to show that by using thermodynamic quantities such as electric charge (\ref{TotalQ} ), entropy (\ref{TotalS}) and mass (\ref{TotalM}), with the first law of black hole thermodynamics
+Having conserved and thermodynamic quantities at hand, we are in a position to check whether thermodynamic quantities satisfy the first law of thermodynamics.
+It is easy to show that by using thermodynamic quantities such as electric charge (\ref{TotalQ}), mass (\ref{TotalM}), and entropy ( \ref{TotalS}), with the first law of black hole thermodynamics

 one can define the intensive parameters conjugate to $S$ and $Q$.
 These quantities are the temperature and the electric potential